 Meanwhile, back at Vientiane headquarters, it's hot.
 Bloody hot - savaged bodies are piling up in Siri's absence.
 Is it the missing black bear from the circus, or could it be a weretiger?
 Siri's trusty assistant Nurse Dtui goes snooping but, unlike her boss, the spirits aren't looking out for her...
 And just what creature, if any, has thirty-three teeth?

-Colin Cotterill was born and raised in London.
-He has taught in Australia, the USA and Japan.
-After working with an NGO and child protection services in Southeast Asia, Colin settled in Thailand, where he now writes full-time.
+Colin Cotterill was born in London.
+He has taught in Australia, the USA and Japan and lived for many years in Laos where he worked for nongovernmental social service organizations.
+He now writes full-time and lives in Chumphone, Thailand.
 He has been short-listed for the CWA Gold Dagger and has won the CWA Dagger in the Library.
-Grandad, There's a Head on the Beach is Jimm Juree's second investigation.